Amanda Simpson: Aerospace career

+Simpson is a contributing writer in AIAA Aerospace America magazine.
+"Simpson's View" is a monthly opinion column on issues relating to the future of the aerospace and aviation industries.

 Political career

 Simpson served as a commissioner on the City of Tucson Gay, Lesbian, Bisexual and Transgender Commission from 2001 until 2008, representing Councilwoman Carol West.

 Simpson was a candidate for representative of District 26 in the Arizona House of Representatives in 2004.
-She won the Democratic primary with over 57% of the vote but was unsuccessful in the general election where she finished third, receiving 20% in the best two of four contest.
+She won the Democratic primary with over 57% of the vote, but was unsuccessful in the general election where she finished third, receiving 20% in the best two of four contest.

-In the 2004 election, Simpson was elected precinct committeeperson, and was chosen as a state committeeperson by the Democratic Party of Legislative District 26 in 2006.
+In the 2004 election, she was elected precinct committeeperson, and was chosen as a state committeeperson by the Democratic Party of Legislative District 26 in 2006.
 She was also elected to the Executive Board and held the office of district treasurer in 2008.
 She continued to hold those posts until her resignation upon accepting a post in President Obama's administration in 2009.
 In 2005, Simpson was one of the founders of the Democrats of Oro Valley Club.
 She was also the first vice chair of the Arizona Democratic Party LGBT caucus.

 At the Arizona Democratic State Convention in 2008, Simpson was elected as an Arizona delegate for Hillary Clinton to the 2008 Democratic National Convention.

 In late 2009, Simpson accepted an appointment by the Obama administration, where she served in the Department of Commerce as the senior technical adviser to the Bureau of Industry and Security.

-In July 2011, Simpson was reposted to the Pentagon as the special assistance to the assistant secretary of the Army for Acquisition, Logistics and Technology (ASA/ALT).

-In July 2013, Simpson was detailed to the Army Energy Initiatives Task Force, where she served as the deputy executive director until January 2014, when she was named the executive director by the assistant secretary of the Army for Installations, Energy & Environment (ASA-IEE).
+In July 2011, she was reposted to the Pentagon as the special assistance to the assistant secretary of the Army for Acquisition, Logistics and Technology (ASA/ALT).
+In July 2013, she was detailed to the Army Energy Initiatives Task Force, where she served as the deputy executive director until January 2014, when she was named the executive director by the assistant secretary of the Army for Installations, Energy & Environment (ASA-IEE).
 In October 2014, the Army Energy Initiatives Task Force became the U.S. Army Office of Energy Initiatives.

 In September 2015, Simpson was sworn in as the first deputy assistant secretary of Defense for Operational Energy.
 This position was the result of the merging of the Office of the Assistant Secretary of Defense for Operational Energy, Plans and Programs with the Office of the Deputy Under Secretary of Defense for Installations and Environment to create the Office of the Assistant Secretary of Defense for Energy, Installations and Environment in late 2014.
-Simpson served until the end of the Obama administration as she was asked to resign along with nearly all appointees.
+Simpson served until the end of the Obama administration, as she was asked to resign, along with nearly all appointees.
 She departed the Pentagon on January 19, 2017.

-In 2022 it was reported that the White House had narrowed their choice for the next Administrator of the Federal Aviation Administration to between Phil Washington and Amanda Simpson.
-Mr. Washington was subsequently nominated for the position.
+In 2022 it was reported that the White House had narrowed their choice for the next Administrator of the Federal Aviation Administration to between Phil Washington and Simpson.
+Washington was subsequently nominated for the position.